inbo/protocolsource/README.md

 Protocols can be either written in one or multiple languages.
 The functions in the `protocolhelper` package support Dutch (language = 'nl') and English (language = 'en').

-Together with a version number, a language identifier and the protocol-code, a unique version of a protocol will be identified.
+The protocol-code, a version number and a language identifier together will identify a unique version of a protocol.

 ### Dependencies